RateCity.com.au

 Does home insurance cover renovations?

 If renovations aren’t covered under your current home insurance policy, you may be able to take out additional cover by paying an extra premium.
-If your insurance company doesn’t provide the cover, you may wish to consider cover from another insurer.
+If your insurance company doesn’t provide the cover, you could consider cover from another insurer.

 Is the damage caused by the contractor covered?